Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 158. Read N Characters Given read4 II - Call Multiple Times
 * I used one pointer and I had to move the pointer each time.
 If use two pointers, then the code can be more clean.

+### 159. Longest Substring with At Most Two Distinct Characters
+* Sliding window is easier to extend.